Airborne Wind Turbine Using MRF CFD, A Fluent Simulation Tutorial

 - Reference [1]: Saleem, Arslan, and Man-Hoe Kim.
 “Aerodynamic analysis of an airborne wind turbine with three different aerofoil-based buoyant shells using steady RANS simulations.”
 Energy Conversion and Management177 (2018): 233-248.

-Figure 1: Schematic of the wind turbine rotor profile [1]
+Figure 1: The profile of the wind turbine rotor used in this simulation [1].

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.